starandtina/The-Terrible-Front-End-List/articles.md

 - :full_moon: [Server-side HTML vs. JS Widgets vs. Single-Page Web Apps <sub>Picking your architecture = Picking your battles.</sub>](http://bit.ly/1S2scy1)
 - :full_moon: [Why Curry Helps <sub>Curry gives you a tantalising amount of expressive power.</sub>](http://bit.ly/1NneJkE)
 - :full_moon: [Hype Driven Development](https://blog.daftcode.pl/hype-driven-development-3469fc2e9b22)
+- :full_moon: [Ask HN: What habits make a programmer great?](https://news.ycombinator.com/item?id=14708350): So what are the habits I should cultivate to be a great programmer or even a good one?
+What are the bad habits that I should drop?

 ## <a name='startups-business'>Startups/Businesses</a>